JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

-# OS windows management (new Composable API, experimental)
+# Top level windows management (new Composable API, experimental)

 ## What is covered

 In this tutorial we will show you how to work with windows using Compose for Desktop.

+We represent window state in the shape suitable for Compose-style state manipulations and automatically mapping it into the operating system window state.

+So top level windows can be both conditionally created in other composable functions and their window manager state could be manipulated using state produced by rememberWindowState() function.

 ## Open and close windows